miguelalarcos/simple-binding/README.md

 simple-binding
 ==============
-Simple two way bindings for Meteor, with nested objects and validation.
+Simple two way bindings for Meteor, with nested models and validation.

 Explanation
 -----------